shv833/django-practical-tech-task/README.md

 ## Poetry
 ```(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -```

+If you don't have 'make' utility, run `winget install ezwinports.make`

 Use commands from makefile to install specific python version and dependencies
 ```
 # poetry